 Lastly, toss the slaw ingredients with the Passion Fruit Dressing, then garnish with optional toasted pepitas, chopped cilantro, and lime wedges!

-This Healthy Mexican Coleslow pairs well with just about any dish that you might use plain ole slaw with – brisket, roasted chicken, pork chops, and anything on the grill.
+This Southwest Coleslaw pairs well with just about any dish that you might use plain ole slaw with – brisket, roasted chicken, pork chops, and anything on the grill.
+We love it on fish tacos too!

 The idea for this coleslaw “with a twist” when I was working on my Tostones with Shrimp, Avocado, and Passion Fruit Slaw last month.
 I dressed just the shredded napa cabbage, some chopped cilantro and scallions to add a little crunchy texture and tropical flavor to the tostones.
 It accomplished what I set out to do, and the hubs and I decided it would make a really good stand-alone side dish!